2017-usfca-biol-395/ifinney-week05-homework-QC-and-BLAST/README.md

 done
 ```

 10. Add code to create QC reports for each of the runs using the `FastQC` program.
+To view these reports, you'll need to connect to the server using the SFTP protocol and the program 'Cyberduck' to transfer the files to your laptop.
+You need to use the same username, password, and port as you used to connect via SSH.
+Once they are transferred, you can open the `.html` files in your web browser to view them.

 ```
 fastqc data/raw_data/*.fastq --outdir=output/fastqc